 17. The Hungry to Lead Scholarship

-Sponsored by Professional Reps., the Hungry to Lead Scholarship bestows $2,500 based on academic merit to high school seniors or college undergraduates who are pursuing degrees in food service or hospitality.
-Judges seek applicants who have U.S. citizenship, attend accredited two or four-year colleges, display leadership ability, attain a minimum 2.5 GPA, and score at least 1300 on the SAT or 18 on the ACT.
+The Hungry to Lead Scholarship bestows $2,500 to high school seniors or college undergraduates.
+The scholarship is for high school students pursuing degrees in food service or hospitality.
+The scholarships are based on academic merit.
+Judges seek applicants who have U.S. citizenship.
+Who attend accredited two or four-year colleges.
+Who display leadership ability and maintain a 2.5 GPA.
+And who score at least 1300 on the SAT or 18 on the ACT.
 There’s also the $2,500 Amana Leadership Scholarship.

 Contact